jmoenig/Snap/DEVLOG.md

     * German

 ### 2024-04-24
 * threads: allow (nested) lists of block label parts in the DEFINE command to express multi-line block labels
+* byob: automatically add generic inputs in DEFINE matching the number of placeholders in the label

 ### 2024-04-17
 * merged patch from main to dev